 Brian Johnston is a member of The Coaching Academy, London, graduating with Distinction in 2006.
 The Coaching Academy is Europe's leading training organisation.
-Brian is also a UKRCP Individual Counsellor and Full member of NZAC.
+Brian is a Full member of NZAC (New Zealand Association of Counselling).

 Brian assists postgraduate and undergraduate students to achieve their academic and personal goals.
-This can be through face to face meetings, Skype, or Zoom.
+This can be through face-to-face meetings, Skype, or Zoom.
 Sessions tend to last about 50 minutes and focus on strategies to help you progress your studies.
-Each session costs \$15 and on average students work with Brian for three or four sessions.